 10. Go dancing

-In your living room that is.
-You can get all dressed up and cue up some of your favorite tunes.
+At a nearby class, bar or right in your living room.
+You can get all dressed up and cue up some of your favorite love tunes.

 12. Wake up early and watch the sunrise